About MeI am a behavioral ecologist and Postdoctoral Research Associate in the Chen Lab in the Department of Biology at the University of Rochester.

 Latest News

-I presented part of my dissertation work in the Warner Clyde Allee Session for Best Student Paper Competition at the annual meeting of the Animal Behavior Society in San Jose, Costa Rica.
+I presented part of my dissertation work in the Warder Clyde Allee Session for Best Student Paper Competition at the annual meeting of the Animal Behavior Society in San Jose, Costa Rica.
 I won first prize, and really enjoyed meeting the other finalists and learning about everyone's amazing work!

 more news